Meet Our Academic Team

 Michael Palmer, MBA – Math Teacher

-Mike believes that learning is a journey that beings at birth and never ends.
+Mike believes that learning is a journey that begins at birth and never ends.
 As a Math Instructor at Boulder Creek, he works to expand the horizons of our students and show them they don’t have to “fear” math.
 He works with students on developing self-confidence so they can make progress toward their personal goals.
 He is an experienced teacher and has taught at the secondary and post secondary level.
 Throughout his career, he had to continuously learn new things, like how to prepare the Space Shuttle to launch, how to milk a cow and ride horses, how to fly a plane, how to deal with Russians and secure their nuclear weapons, how to stop terrorists from entering the country and even how to develop lifelong friendships with others.
 The more he learns, the more he finds he still needs to learn.
 His past career in the Air Force taught him valuable lessons such as the importance of character, discipline and a commitment to one’s personal best.
-Michael holds a master’s degree in Business Administration from Webster University where he was recognized as a distinguished graduate.
-He also received a master’s in Engineer from the Air Force Institute of Technology and has a bachelor’s degree in Engineering from Oakland University.
+Michael holds a Master’s degree in Business Administration from Webster University where he was recognized as a distinguished graduate.
+He also received a Master’s in Engineering from the Air Force Institute of Technology and has a bachelor’s degree in Engineering from Oakland University.